History of Hungary: World War II

 During World War II, the Kingdom of Hungary was a member of the Axis powers.
 Nazi Germany and Fascist Italy sought to enforce the claims of Hungarians living in territories Hungary lost in 1920 with the signing of the Treaty of Trianon, and the two Vienna Awards returned parts from Czechoslovakia and Romania to Hungary.
-During the 1930s, the Kingdom of Hungary relied on increased trade with Fascist Italy because it had taken a fall during the Great Depression.
+During the 1930s, the Kingdom of Hungary relied on increased trade with Fascist Italy.
 This was important at the time because Hungary's foreign debt enlarged as Bethlen expanded the bureaucracy to absorb the university graduates who, if left idle, might have threatened the civil order.
 The 1939 annexation of the remainder or Carpathian Ruthenia was an own action initiated by Hungary after the breakup of Czechoslovakia.

 On 1 September 1939, Nazi Germany invaded Poland and started the Second World War.
-Previously, on 24 July, Teleki wrote to Hitler that Hungary would not participate in war against Poland as a matter of national honor.

 On 20 November 1940, under pressure from Germany, Teleki affiliated Hungary with the Tripartite Pact.
 In December 1940, he also signed an ephemeral "Treaty of Eternal Friendship" with Yugoslavia.
 A few months later, after a Yugoslavian coup threatened the success of the planned German invasion of the Soviet Union, Hitler asked the Hungarians to support his invasion of Yugoslavia.
 He promised to return some former Hungarian territories lost after World War I in exchange for cooperation.
-Unable to prevent Hungary's participation in the war alongside Germany, Teleki committed suicide.
-The right-wing radical László Bárdossy succeeded him as prime minister.
+Teleki committed suicide and the right-wing radical László Bárdossy succeeded him as prime minister.
 Following the Invasion of Yugoslavia and the proclamation of the Independent State of Croatia, Hungary annexed Bácska, the remainder of Baranya, Muravidék and Muraköz.

-Hungary did not immediately participate in the invasion of the Soviet Union.
-The invasion began on 22 June 1941, but Hitler did not directly ask for Hungarian assistance.
-Additionally, the Hungarian participation in Operation Barbarossa during 1941 was limited in part because the country had no large army before 1939, and the time to prepare, train and equip troops was short.
-Nonetheless, many Hungarian officials argued for participation in the war in order to encourage Hitler not to favor Romania in the event of border revisions in Transylvania.
-Romanians had fought the Hungarians during the 1848 revolution, which caused many fights between both countries.
-Currently, the majority of Hungarians still view Romania negatively.